qbzzt/etherdocs/whatis.md

 ### Ori Pomerantz qbzzt1@gmail.com

-In this essay I am going to attempt to explain [Ethereum](https://ethereum.org/) and why I think this general concept (blockchain verified computer programs) is going to be incredibly important for the future of the economy.
+In this essay I am going to attempt to explain [Ethereum](https://ethereum.org/) and why I think this general concept (blockchain verified computer programs) is going to be incredibly important for our economic future.

 ## Commitments are the Lifeblood of the Economy
 Our economy is based on commitments, promises that are often formalized in contracts.
 Many of the biggest problems in the economy